LM5 (album): Promotion

 On 15 November 2018, the group posed for a naked photoshoot for their Strip Campaign to help promote body positivity, which showed insults being marked on their bodies that the group had endured since their rise to fame.
-It lead to fans taking to social media to take part in the hashtag Strip With Little Mix.
-On November 16, a music video featuring Sharaya J, that the group co-directed for the first time was released.
-The music video also featured Nimco Ali, Bryony Gordon, and Hannah Witton who all took part in the campaign with interviews raising awareness on OCD, Female Genital Mutilation, Mental health, and other topics.
+It led to fans taking to social media to take part in the hashtag Strip With Little Mix.
+On 16 November, a music video featuring Sharaya J, that the group co-directed for the first time was released.
+The music video also featured Nimco Ali, Bryony Gordon, and Hannah Witton who all took part in the campaign with interviews raising awareness on OCD, female genital mutilation, mental health, and other topics.
 Little Mix received mostly praise for their Strip campaign but faced criticism from British journalist Piers Morgan, who accused the group of "using sex to sell records".
 The group was defended by American singers Ariana Grande and Lauren Jauregui via social media.
 A music video for "More Than Words" was also released on 16 November 2018.

 On 21 January 2019, it was announced that "Think About Us", featuring Ty Dolla Sign, would be released as the album's second and last single.
 The single was performed at shows including on The Graham Norton Show, The Brits Are Coming, and The Voice of Holland.
 The song reached number 22 in the UK and charted in New Zealand, Scotland, Czech Republic and Croatia.
 It was the Little Mix's last single to be released under Syco Music.
-Despite not being released as a single, a lyric video for "Wasabi" was released on 26 July 2019, and on On 12 March 2020, an official video for "Wasabi" was posted onto their YouTube channel.
+Despite not being released as a single, a lyric video for "Wasabi" was released on 26 July 2019, and on 12 March 2020, an official video for "Wasabi" was posted onto their YouTube channel.
 A deluxe version of LM5, was later released and features the single "Only You", with Cheat Codes.